 What are the other neck pain treatments available?

-Texas Interventional Pain Management offers many other options, such as: Other injections Other neck pain injection options can include platelet-rich plasma (PRP), amniotic fluid, and bone marrow stem cells.
+Tarpon Interventional Pain & Spine Care offers many other options, such as: Other injections Other neck pain injection options can include platelet-rich plasma (PRP), amniotic fluid, and bone marrow stem cells.
 PRP and stem cells can reduce pain and promote tissue regeneration.

 Depending on the cause of your neck pain and how much inflammation you have, as little as one injection could ease your pain for several months or more.